The Family Educational Rights and Privacy Act (FERPA) is a federal law that protects student educational record information.

 • the right to file a complaint with the FERPA office in Washington, D.C.

-FERPA Overview
+FERPA Overview for Faculty & Staff

-This 60 minute virtual training will give you a basic knowledge of the Family Educational Rights and Privacy Act as it applies to colleges and universities.
+This 60 minute virtual session will give you a basic knowledge of the Family Educational Rights and Privacy Act as it applies to colleges and universities.
 This session will cover the type of data that is protected under FERPA, security of records, sharing of data in compliance with the outlined requirements necessary to maintain students’ privacy, and the considerations involved when determining who may and may not have access.

 Register for our next session HERE.

-FAQ for Students
+Students

 • Current and former students have a right to request to view their educational records within 45 days after the request is submitted to OUR.